-This is because in a read/write splitting architecture, a replication delay may occur during data replication between the primary node and read-only nodes.
+In a read/write splitting architecture, replication latency may occur during data replication between the primary node and read-only nodes.
 However, PolarDB supports session consistency.
 This allows you to query the updates within a session.
 Therefore, you can retrieve the inserted record after the data replication is completed.

-- Why do read-only nodes have no workloads?
+- Why do read-only nodes have no loads?

-By default, requests in transactions are routed to only the primary node.
-If you use sysbench for stress testing, you can add
+By default, requests in transactions are forwarded to only the primary node.
+If you use Sysbench for stress testing, you can add

---oltp-skip-trx=onfor sysbench 0.5 to your code or add
+--oltp-skip-trx=onto your code for Sysbench 0.5 or add

---skip-trx=onto your code for sysbench 1.0.
+--skip-trx=onto your code for Sysbench 1.0.
 This skips BEGIN and COMMIT statements.
-If a large number of transactions cause excessively low workloads on read-only nodes, you can submit a ticket to enable the transaction splitting feature.
+If a large number of transactions cause low loads on read-only nodes, you can submit a ticket to enable the transaction splitting feature.

-- Why does a node receive more requests than other nodes?
+- Why does one node receive more requests than others?

-Requests are distributed to each node based on workloads.
-The node that has low workloads receives more requests.
+Requests are distributed to each node based on loads.
+The nodes with lower loads receive more requests.

-- Are new read-only nodes automatically available to receive read requests?
+- Does a new read-only node automatically receive read requests?